 Andrew has assumed a number of leadership roles within the Australian wine industry at both a regional and Federal level and is currently a director of the Winemaker’s Federation of Australia.

 Rowan Callick is the Asia-Pacific editor of The Australian.
 He received a BA Honours from Exeter University in England where he grew up, worked for 11 years establishing and managing a locally owned publishing group in Papua New Guinea, then moved to Australia where he worked for 20 years for The Australian Financial Review, including as Hong Kong based China correspondent, before taking on that role for The Australian in Beijing at the start of 2006, returning in 2009.

-With a wide range of high-level experience, Leigh has led projects across a diverse range of industries, including FMCG, finance, food and wine, building and construction, retail, residential development, local and state government, transport, education, not-for-profit, professional services, property development, health and the arts.
-With a background in economics and the finance industry, he balances a strong knowledge of business – from corporates to SMEs – with creative thinking.
+With a wide range of high-level experience, Leigh has worked directly with clients in marketing and branding projects across a diverse range of industries.
+With a background in economics, the finance industry and marketing, he balances a strong knowledge of business – from corporate to SMEs – with creative thinking.

 Head of Government Affairs, Caltex Australia

 Robert is the Head of Government Affairs at Caltex Australia.
 Based in Sydney, Robert has broad responsibilities across the Caltex business for government, stakeholders, issues management and public policy.